Have Yourself A Simpler Little Christmas

 Simple Gift Giving

-Our kids love homemade vouchers they can redeem for things like breakfast in bed, a movie night with popcorn, bowling, an at home mani/pedi/spa evening, a disco night, hitting the golf driving range, a massage, a candlelit bubble bath, dessert or meal of their choice, one on one time with daddy (or you).
-You can also do an adult version for your man – let your imagination run wild!
+Consider homemade vouchers for kids which they can redeem for things like breakfast in bed, a movie night with popcorn, bowling, an at home mani/pedi/spa evening, a disco night, hitting the golf driving range, a massage, a candlelit bubble bath, dessert or meal of their choice, one on one time with daddy (or you).
+Click here to see examples of my super cute homemade experience vouchers.
+You can also do an adult version for your partner – let your imagination run wild!

 For younger kids it’s more about opening the present than what’s actually inside, so consider buying them stuff they need – crayons, art supplies, books, clothes, bubble bath, a calendar and wrapping them separately to make it more exciting.

-Faraway relatives love to be kept in touch with what’s happening in your kids’ lives.
-Make calendars/photo albums online – it’s easy and not too time consuming.
-Each Christmas I send a ‘Year in The Life’ album to my aunt so she can see my kids growing up.
+Faraway relatives love to be kept in touch with what’s happening in your life.
+Make calendars/photo albums online and they’ll become treasured heirlooms.

 One of the loveliest gifts I received one year was my friend Anna’s granola in a beautiful jar tied with tartan ribbon.
 Yummy!